saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![The credit card number is masked in the query results.](media/ssms-sql-mi-ddm-results-masked.png "Query results")

    > The `CardNumber` is now displayed using the mask applied to it, so only the card number's last four digits are visible.
-Dynamic Data Masking is a powerful feature that enables you to prevent unauthorized users from viewing sensitive or restricted information.
+Dynamic Data Masking is a powerful feature that enables you to prevent unauthorized users from viewing sensitive or restricted information (`sqlmiuser` can view the data without the mask).
 It's a policy-based security feature that hides the sensitive data in the result set of a query over designated database fields while the data in the database is not changed.

 ### Task 2: Apply DDM to email addresses